comp1800/crispy-guacamole/README.md

 # crispy-guacamole
 #
-# Misc Lecture Lab Demos
+# Misc Lecture/Lab Demos

 ### @author  Carly Orr
 ### @version  1.0

-This repo contains a collection of miscellaneous functions from our lecture or from lab of the Projects One course comp1800 (typically based on student questions).
+This repo contains a collection of miscellaneous functions from the Projects One course comp1800
+(mostly based on student questions).

 The files are:
 * misc_demo_2020.html  (current semester examples)